Rabbit Care

 • Lethargy

-• Abnormal swellings on jaw
+• Abnormal swellings on the jaw

 • Weight loss